CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### Security
 #### What is SQL injection?
 How to protect an application against it?
 SQL injection is one of the most common web hacking techniques.
-It's a code injection technique that might destroy the database.
-SQL injection is the placement of malicious code in SQL statements, via web page input.
-It usually occurs when you ask a user for input, like their username/userid, and instead of a name/id, the user gives you an SQL statement that you will unknowingly run on your database.
+SQL injection is the placement of malicious code in SQL statements, via web page input that might destroy the database.
+It usually occurs when you ask a user for input, like their username / userid, and instead of a name / id, the user gives you an SQL statement that you will unknowingly run on your database.

 **Example:**
 ```sql